wp-plugins/buffer-my-post/readme.txt

 - Added option to choose which buffer profile to post.
 - Minor fixes

 **New in v14.1.14.2**
 - Fix for linked in image

+**New in v15.0.1**
+1. added changelog.txt
+2. fixed the deprecated bug in bmp-debug.php
+3. fixed admin style output n bmp-admin.php
+4. fixed Notice: has_cap was called with an argument that is deprecated since version 2.0!
+Usage of user levels by plugins and themes is deprecated in bmp_admin_actions() function